dotnet/apireviews/2017/07-17-Span across CoreFx/README.md

       heavily on `Stream`.
 Maybe this is addressed by spanifying `Stream`?
 * `HashAlgorithm`
-    - We shouldn't spanify `TryTransformBlock` and `TryTransformBlockFinal` because we only broad back `TransformBlock` and `TransformBlockFinal` back for compat.
+    - We shouldn't spanify `TryTransformBlock` and `TryTransformBlockFinal` because we only brought `TransformBlock` and `TransformBlockFinal` back back for compat.
 Customers should use `IncrementalHash` instead.
 * `RSA`
-    - Remove `DecryptValue` and `EncrypValue` -- they always throw
+    - Remove `DecryptValue` and `EncryptValue` -- they always throw
     - `HashData` should be protected, not public
-    - The methods `Encrypt`, `Decrypt`, `HashData`, `SignData`, `SignHash` should follow the `Try` pattern and return `bool `and return the numbers of bytes written as `out` parameter
+    - The methods `Encrypt`, `Decrypt`, `HashData`, `SignData`, `SignHash` should follow the `Try` pattern and return `bool` and return the numbers of bytes written as `out` parameter
 * `DSA`
-    - The methods `CreateSignature`, `HashData`, `SignData` should follow the `Try` pattern and return `bool `and return the numbers of bytes written as `out` parameter
+    - The methods `CreateSignature`, `HashData`, `SignData` should follow the `Try` pattern and return `bool` and return the numbers of bytes written as `out` parameter
     - `HashData` should be protected, not public
 * `ECDsa`
-    - The methods `HashData`, `SignData`, `SignHash` should follow the `Try` pattern and return `bool `and return the numbers of bytes written as `out` parameter
+    - The methods `HashData`, `SignData`, `SignHash` should follow the `Try` pattern and return `bool` and return the numbers of bytes written as `out` parameter
     - `HashData` should be protected, not public
 * `ICryptoTransform`